feelpp/feelpp-book/QuickReference/solver.md

   \mathbf{u} = \mathbf{g} \mbox{ on } \partial \Omega
   $$

  This problem is indefinite.
+Possible solution strategies are
+ - Uzawa,

-  - **Strategies** : Uzawa, penalty(techniques from optimisation), augmented
+ - penalty(techniques from optimisation),
-  lagrangian approach (Glowinski,Le Tallec)
+ - augmented lagrangian approach (Glowinski,Le Tallec)

 Note that The Inf-sup condition must be satisfied.
-In particular for a multigrid strategy, the smoother needs to preserve it
+In particular for a multigrid strategy, the smoother needs to preserve it.

 ### General approach for saddle point problems